mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 It's not 20 hours, but I did work significantly less in 2023 than 2022.
 I did a lot of travel for both personal and work reasons, so I was "out of the office" for about five weeks cumulatively, and everything was fine.

-In 2022, it frequently felt like I was ending every day with lots of loose ends.
-In 2023, when I signed off in the evenings, my work day usually felt complete.
+When I signed off in the evenings, my work day usually felt complete, whereas in 2022, I always felt like there were loose ends I failed to resolve.

 ### Earn $100k in profit